 The examinations shall be organized on the basis of 'Grading' or 'Marking system' to evaluate and to certify post graduate student's level of knowledge, skill and competence at the end of the training.
 Obtaining a minimum of 50% marks in 'Theory' as well as 'Practical' separately shall be mandatory for passing examination as a whole.
 The examination for M.D./ MS shall be held at the end of 3rd academic year.
 An academic term shall mean six month's training period.

-There should be four theory papers:
+There shall be four theory papers (as per PG Regulations).

-Paper I:General Microbiology and Immunology
+Paper I- General Microbiology and Immunology (GM & IG).